-When a family plans for a student to be absent, it is the family's responsibility to notify the school.
-It is the student's responsibility to ask for their assignments before the planned absence.
-When possible, families should make every effort to not plan extended trips or vacations at the end of an academic quarter.
-The last days of each quarter are as follows:
+- When a family plans for a student to be absent, the family must notify the school at least one week in advance. - It is the student's responsibility to ask for their assignments before the planned absence. - Families should make every effort not to plan extended trips or vacations at the end of an academic trimester.
+The last days of each trimester are as follows: